-MARLENE MEYERS (Merry Giggles the Clown): I just believe there is an inside part of you that needs to laugh, and it overcomes sorrow many times.
+MARLENE MYERS (Merry Giggles the Clown): I just believe there is an inside part of you that needs to laugh, and it overcomes sorrow many times.

 FAW: So when you're sad it's OK to laugh?
 You want them to laugh?

 FAW: What all these activities have in common, whether in the quiet moments or in being pampered, is the belief in empathy.

 Ms. CLARK: Most of the time the best thing, the most powerful thing and therapeutic thing that you can do for someone who is in emotional pain is just to listen and witness and validate and not judge, and through that they're empowered.

 FAW: A role for empathy and for faith, tested for Dale when tragedy struck and ultimately affirmed.

 Ms. CLARK: I always believed that there was a God.
 But I never really felt the depth of what that faith was until I experienced the death of my husband and son.
 And there were times when you didn't want to live.
 You didn't want to go on, you know.
 I would sometimes pray to go to bed at night and not wake up in the morning because those deaths were so painful for me.
 But what I did learn through that time, and thank God for it, is that God is always there no matter.